Skip to Main Content

 Best alternatives to student credit cards

-College is a great time to try new things and take (reasonable) risks, but that’s not an ideal approach to finances.
-Student cards often have unsecured credit lines with some of the best rewards rates and perks — and perhaps the lowest rates and fees — available with a starter card.
+College is a great time to try new things and take (reasonable) risks, but that’s not an ideal approach to managing finances.
+Student cards often have unsecured credit lines with some of the best rewards rates and perks — and perhaps the lowest rates and fees — available with starter cards.
 They’re certainly one of the best ways to build credit as a college student, but being reluctant to get a credit card or wanting a card with more guardrails is understandable.

 Some of the most common alternatives to student credit cards include: